Macross 7: Macross 7: The Galaxy is Calling Me!

-Macross 7: The Galaxy is Calling Me! (劇場版マクロス7 銀河がオレを呼んでいる!, Gekijō-ban Makurosu Sebun Ginga ga Ore wo Yondeiru!) is a theatrical episode of Macross 7.
+Macross 7: The Galaxy is Calling Me! (劇場版マクロス7 銀河がオレを呼んでいる!, Gekijō-ban Makurosu Sebun Ginga ga Ore o Yondeiru!) is a theatrical episode of Macross 7.
 It is estimated to take place around episodes 38-41 of Macross 7, and was shown alongside Macross Plus: Movie Edition.
 The story tells of how Basara Nekki and Mylene Flare Jenius' sister, Emilia Jenius became acquainted.
 Basara winds up on an icy planet due to a fold accident.
 The townsfolk he encounters say a monster lives in the mountains, which causes Basara to investigate.
 He then meets Emilia Jenius, a full-sized Meltlan who sings on the planet because her voice is too loud for populated worlds.
 Emilia, who sports Milia Fallyna Jenius' green hair, aspires to be like Lynn Minmay, flies a Queadlunn Ouilqua Power Armor—a custom variant.
 Emilia's singing causes an Anima Spiritia irregularity, causing the Protodevilin, Gavil, Glavil and Natter-Valgo to investigate on orders by Lord Gepernich.
 Basara and Emilia fight the Protodevilin with song after Basara throws his VF-19-Kai "Fire Valkyrie" in the way of Emilia's missiles attacking Glavil.
 With the help of the other Sound Force members who show up during the battle, along with Gamlin Kizaki, the Protodevilins are repelled and flee.
 However, Emilia's custom power armor is destroyed during the battle while saving the townsfolk from a flood.